rschroll/rmfuse/README.md

 ### Example installations

-Here are some instructions for installations known to suceed.
+Here are some instructions for installations known to succeed.
 These are not the only solutions, so feel free to go another direction.
 But if you're confused by all of the options, you might want to start here.